On the Nonasymptotic Bounds of Joint Source-Channel Coding with Hierarchical Sources: Introduction

-This SeCom model has attracted considerable interests after being proposed, and some subsequent problems have been studied.
-Stavrou \textit{et al.} \cite{Stavrou-ba-2023} propose a Blahut-Ahrimoto based algorithm to solve the optimization problem of semantic rate distortion, which has two distortion constraints rather than only one constraint in classic rate distortion.
-Wang \textit{et al.} work on an estimation-compression separated system for SeCom \cite{Wang-semanticseperation-2022}.
-Moreover, Shi \textit{et al.} \cite{Shi-errorexponent-2023} further extend the model in \cite{Liu-semantic-2022} to SeCom scenarios with joint source channel coding (JSCC) and separated source channel coding (SSCC) frameworks, and derive the error exponent of the excess distortion probability, namely the exponential decay rate of the error probability, that the reconstructed data exceeding the distortion constraint, can vanish.
-Nevertheless, these works following the semantic rate distortion model only focus on the infinite blocklength regime, which does not match the fact that the practical scenarios are often in the finite blocklength regime.
-In finite blocklength regime, if there exists only the indirect or observably source, the non-asymptotic bounds for lossy indirect source coding and source coding in finite blocklength regime were studied in \cite{Kostina-fixed-12,Kostina-isc-2016, Tan21}.
-The channel coding rate has been studied in the literature \cite{Polyanskiy-10,yang2014quasi,Albert14,Tan15,Collins2019coherent,lancho2019single,Tan15}.
-Besides, \cite{Ulger-23} studied the lower and upper bounds for excess distortion probability of the indirect and observable source coding \footnote{Note that in the paper, the achievability bounds (or inner bound) and the converse (or outer bound) indicate the lower and upper bound on excess distortion probability, respectively.}.
-However, the fundamental limits for JSCC semantic communication remain unknown.
-Hence, in this paper we revisit the model of JSCC systems for semantic source as shown in Fig. \ref{Sys}.
+This semantic rate distortion model has attracted considerable interest after being proposed, and some subsequent problems have been studied.
+Stavrou \textit{et al.} \cite{Stavrou-ba-2023} propose a Blahut-Ahrimoto based algorithm to solve the optimization problem of semantic rate distortion, which has two distortion constraints rather than only one constraint in classic rate distortion model.
+Wang \textit{et al.} \cite{Wang-semanticseperation-2022} { work} on an estimation-compression separated system for semantic rate distortion model. { Moreover, Shi \textit{et al.} \cite{Shi-errorexponent-2023} further extend the model in \cite{Liu-semantic-2022} to scenarios involving the joint source-channel coding (JSCC) and the separated source-channel coding (SSCC).
+Specifically, they derived the error exponent for the excess-distortion probability, i.e., the exponential decay rate of the event where the distortion violates the constraint.} In these works \cite{Liu-semantic-2022,Stavrou-ba-2023,Wang-semanticseperation-2022,Shi-errorexponent-2023}, a tradeoff between the reconstruction distortion of the observable source and that of the unobservable source under fixed coding rate is revealed, which coincides with the practice in learning-based compression and communication.